 How to Choose Your Best City to Retire

 Can you picture yourself enjoying beautiful weather, heading to a sporting event, golfing with friends, or relaxing on a beach in retirement?
 Maybe you read this list and got excited by all the activities you have to look forward to—and now you can’t wait to move!

 But listen: Before you decide where you want to live when you retire, you need to get a little more clarity on what you want your retirement to look like and what it will cost.
 So, use my retirement calculator to estimate how much you’ll need for your dream retirement and create a game plan to get you there.

 The specifics will look different for everyone.
 For instance, some people are willing to retire on $40,000 a year, while others need $90,000 a year.
-Do some dreaming (and some math) with your spouse to make sure you agree on must-haves in the city of your retirement.
+Do some dreaming (and some math) with your spouse to make sure you agree on must-haves in your retirement city.

 Ready for the Retirement of Your Dreams?

 To get clarity on your retirement game plan, connect with a qualified investment professional.
 Our SmartVestor program makes it quick and easy to get a list of pros in your area.

-If you’ve already reached your nest egg goal and are ready to relocate for your dream retirement, get a head start with a top-notch real estate agent who will keep your best interest in mind.
+If you’ve already reached your nest egg goal and are ready to relocate for your dream retirement, get a head start with an expert real estate agent who will keep your best interest in mind.
 The agents in our Endorsed Local Providers (ELP) program are vetted by our team and are the top-performing agents in their market.
 They also participate in ongoing peer-to-peer mentoring to ensure they’re growth-minded and focused on serving you first.